-Vision for Headwaters Food and Farming Alliance
+- Golden Horseshoe Food and Farming Alliance

-The Headwaters Food and Farming Alliance (HFFA) envisions a food system in the Headwaters that is productive, sustainable, transparent and fair; supporting the health and well-being of our residents and food providers, and contributing to the prosperous and equitable economy.
+HFFA envisions a food system that is productive, sustainable, transparent, and fair; supports the health and well-being of our residents and food providers; and contributes to the prosperous and equitable economy.